abyssDS/sfmlWiki/TutorialGQE-Engine.md

       // Let the current active state draw stuff anState->Draw();

-      // Handle Cleanup of this state as needed anState->HandleCleanup();
+      // Let the StatManager perform its drawing mStatManager.Draw();

       // Display Render window to the screen mWindow.Display();

+      // Handle Cleanup of any recently removed states at this point as needed mStateManager.HandleCleanup();
     } // while(IsRunning() && !mStates.empty())
   }
 ```